preethisamala/course_catalog/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The production build version is present in the gh-pages branch and can be accessed on https://preethisamala.github.io/course_catalog/

 ## Available Scripts